Planning a visit to the Vatican? Here’s my guide to visiting the breathtaking Raphael Rooms in the Vatican Museums in Vatican City.

 detail of Fire in the Borgo

-Practical Information and Tips for Visiting the Raphael Rooms at the Vatican
+Practical Guide & Tips for Visiting the Raphael Rooms

 The Raphael Rooms are included with your general admission ticket to the Vatican Museums.
 They are located on the second floor of the Vatican Palace (third floor for Americans), overlooking the south side of the Belvedere Courtyard.